 RUSSIAN 111: CONVERSATIONAL SUPPLEMENT TO RUSSIAN LEVEL I

-Basic development of intonation patterns, formulas for question and response in a variety if situations.
+Basic development of intonation patterns, formulas for question and response in a variety of situations.
 Activization of basic Russian vocabulary and grammar.
+May be taken concurrently with RUSS 10100.

 RUSSIAN 201: RUSSIAN III